entropicbloom/francesco/content/_index.md

           date_start: '2018-08-01'
           date_end: '2018-12-31'
           description: |2-
-              * Took courses at the computer science department and the Wharton business school
+              * Took courses at the computer science department and the Wharton business school.
               * Received honorable mention for Facebook-sponsored award in a project-based coding competition as part of the NETS 212 course (among top 4 of 54 teams).
               * Finished the semester with a GPA of 3.75 out of 4.
         - title: BSc Computer Science